claudy/Highpointers-Konvention-2022/index.md

 ## [Tentative Schedule of Events](schedule.md) is available for viewing

 ## [Konvention Registration](registration.md) is now open! 📝
 Register soon.
 Specific events may have limits for participation and are filled on a first-come first-serve basis.
 Current deadline for early registration is May 1st.
+Registered attendees are the first to know about newly added events.
 You must be registered by May 1st to receive a t-shirt at the event.

+_Please register soon!
+Your host committee relies on accurate headcounts to plan successful events!_

 ## On-Site Registration table and Highpointers’ Shoppe (Merc) Hours
 Sign in at the registration table when you arrive.